Mother of Millions – Kalanchoe tubiflora (kal-un-KOH-ee too-bih-FLOR-uh) is a succulent plant known as the Chandelier Plant.

 If leaves begin to droop and shed premature young plants, it is a sign of overwatering.

-Give the plant a rest and allow it to dry out thoroughly before watering again.
+Give the mother of millions plant a rest and allow it to dry out thoroughly before watering again.

-Mother of Millions only needs feeding once a month and not at all during the winter.
+Mother of Millions flower only needs feeding once a month, not during winter.

 Plant Mother of Millions in light and well-drained soil.
 Repot every second or third year.